10 Questions to Ask Your Gynecologist About Menopause

 1. How Will I Know When I’m Starting Menopause?

-“If a person has had a hysterectomy, is taking something that suppresses periods like birth control pills, or has a hormonal IUD, we don’t have the period to go by to tell us when you’re postmenopausal” adds Adams.
+“If a person has had a hysterectomy, is taking something that suppresses periods like birth control pills, or has a hormonal IUD [intrauterine device], we don’t have the period to go by to tell us when you’re postmenopausal,” says Adams.

-If you aren’t experiencing a period, you and your doctor will rely on symptoms of perimenopause and menopause to help understand what’s happening, as most people experience similar symptoms.
+If you aren’t experiencing a period, you and your doctor will rely on symptoms of perimenopause and menopause to try to understand what’s happening, as most people experience similar symptoms.

 “Around 80 percent of people get hot flashes, up to 70 percent get mood disturbance, 60 percent get sleep disturbance, and 50 percent get joint pain or vaginal dryness, so we look for those symptoms,” she says.

-Typically, labs aren’t used to determine what’s happening because in perimenopause hormone levels are so irregular. “[Labs] don’t tell us anything your symptoms aren’t already telling us,” notes Adams.
+Typically, labs aren’t used to determine what’s happening because in perimenopause, hormone levels are so irregular. “[Labs] don’t tell us anything your symptoms aren’t already telling us,” says Adams.

 2. Will I Have Hot Flashes?
 And What Helps?